edgio-docs/edgio-docs/guides/open_edge/index.md

 ---
-title: Open Edge
+title: {{ PRODUCT_OPEN_EDGE }}
 ---
 For service providers, video streaming and online gaming are key drivers of revenue and growth, but they are bandwidth-intensive, putting pressure on cost and infrastructure.
 With growing demand compounded by file downloads and webpage delivery, the pressure continues to mount.
 The solution?
 Embed Content Delivery Network technology (CDN) on-net, reducing backhaul cost and improving performance while opening potential revenue opportunities.

 ## Purpose
-The goal of this content is to help {{ COMPANY_NAME }}'s Open Edge partners
+The goal of this content is to help {{ COMPANY_NAME }}'s {{ PRODUCT_OPEN_EDGE }} partners
-- Become familiar with {{ COMPANY_NAME }}'s Open Edge
+- Become familiar with {{ COMPANY_NAME }}'s {{ PRODUCT_OPEN_EDGE }}
 - Learn about the {{ COMPANY_NAME }} Edge Cache
-- Gain an understanding of the Control portal and the Service Provider Traffic Report
+- Gain an understanding of  {{ PORTAL_CONTROL }} and the Service Provider Traffic Report

 ## Edge Cache
-Open Edge is powered by {{ COMPANY_NAME }} Edge Cache, a plug-and-play service that lets you directly serve content from your infrastructure.
+{{ PRODUCT_OPEN_EDGE }} is powered by {{ COMPANY_NAME }} Edge Cache, a plug-and-play service that lets you directly serve content from your infrastructure.
 Edge Cache servers are secure, high-performance CDN caching and distribution systems worldwide to drive {{ COMPANY_NAME }} global network delivery.
 By embedding this power within your network with dedicated connections to your routing systems, you turbocharge your delivery.
 Instead of repeated costly network calls to a distant origin, you can serve cached content directly from local on-net systems.
 For the lowest latency and maximum reliability, Edge Cache servers use high-speed, solid-state devices for caching content.

 ## Benefits
 |  Benefit    | Details  |